JanssenProject/jans/docs/cedarling/uniffi/cedarling-kotlin.md

 ### Use the Cedarling Java binding in custom scripts

-Here is a simple recipe to add scopes in access-token in update_token script only if the requesting client has `authorization_code` grant-type.
+Here is a simple recipe to add scopes in access-token using update_token script only if the requesting client has `authorization_code` grant-type.
 We will use below policy for this:

 ```bash
 @id("Allow if the grant type is authorization_code")